 This day in age, “Fitness” and how to look and feel the way you want can get a little confusing…

-there are many different diets all claiming to be the best by the people who follow them…
+There are many different diets all claiming to be the best by the people who follow them…

-there are more supplements than ever…
+There are more supplements than ever…

-Hard to pinpoint what will help you burn fat and earn the results you want … and what will not.
+It's hard to pinpoint what will help you burn fat and earn the results you want … and what will not.

 It’s a piece most people do wrong.
-Shoot, I know I was doing it wrong for a long time leading to less than desirable results.
+Shoot, I know I was doing it wrong for a long time, leading to less-than-desirable results.

-Unfortunately, so many people who have a fat loss goal are shortchanging their results by failing to do the right things post-workout.
+Unfortunately, so many people who have a fat loss goal are short-changing their results by failing to do the right things post-workout.